What Is Mortgage Loan Insurance?

 Not all mortgages are eligible for mortgage loan insurance.

-• Also, properties with a purchase price of $1 million or more or loans amortized for more than 25 years are not eligible to be insured.
+- Properties with a purchase price of $1.5 million or more or loans amortized for more than 25 years (30 years if you are a first-time buyer or purchasing a new build) are not eligible to be insured.

 How Much Does Mortgage Loan Insurance Cost?

-The costs for mortgage loan insurance vary based on the amount of your downpayment, type of loan, property value, and whether you decide to pay the amount up front or add it to your monthly mortgage payments.
+The cost of mortgage loan insurance will vary based on the amount of your downpayment, type of loan, property value, and whether you decide to pay the amount up front or add it to your monthly mortgage payments.
 It’s important to note that adding insurance to your mortgage payments will increase your interest-carrying costs and sometimes make it the more expensive option.

 The premium on the total loan is calculated based on your loan-to-value (LTV) ratio.
 The higher your LTV ratio, the higher your premiums will be.
 You can calculate your LTV by dividing the amount you are borrowing by the home’s appraised value or the purchase price, whichever amount is lower.
 Essentially, the lower your downpayment, the higher the insurance premium will be since more risk equals higher insurance.